Batram Suri

 Batram Suri (born 2 November 1971) is a Solomon Islands professional footballer who played as either a striker or a midfielder.
-As one of the few Solomon Islandsers he played club football in New Zealand.
-He has almost 50 caps for the national team of the Solomon Islands.
-At the moment, he is the head coach of the Solomon Islands women's national football team.
+As one of the few Solomon Islanders he played club football in New Zealand.
+He earned almost 50 caps for the national team of the Solomon Islands.
+At the moment, he is the head coach of the Solomon Islands women's national team and S-League side Waneagu United.

-Playing career

-Club
+Club career

 Suri is the most well-known player to come out of the Solomon Islands and has previously played in New Zealand for Richmond Athletic and the Football Kingz amongst other clubs (now the New Zealand Knights), in Fiji and Tahiti and has also played for Laugu FC in his native country.

-International
+International career

-Suri is also one of the Solomon Islands national football team's most successful players helping them reach the oceanic play-off final against Australia in 2005.
+Suri is also one of the Solomon Islands national team's most successful players helping them reach the oceanic play-off final against Australia in 2005.
 He made his debut in 1992 and collected over 40 caps, also scoring a fair share of goals.